cfengine/documentation/overview/introduction.markdown

 * Ensures compliance with a desired system state.
 * Propagates real-time modifications or updates across the system.

+## Summary ##

+CFEngine is a distributed system consisting of several component applications and written policies.

+There are basically two categories of machines in a CFEngine environment: policy servers and hubs.
+Policy servers are responsible for making policy files available to each of the hubs that have registered with it (a.k.a. bootstrapped), including itself.
+Hubs on the other hand are responsible for ensuring they continuously pull in the latest policies, or changes to policies, from the server.
+They are additionally responsible for ensuring they remain fully compliant with the instructions contained within the policy files, at all times.

+The role of a particular machine where CFEngine is deployed determines which of the components will be installed and running at any given moment.

 ## How CFEngine Works ##

 CFEngine ensures that the actual state of a system is in compliance with the predefined model of desired state for the system.
 If it is not in compliance CFEngine will bring it into compliance.